HL7/davinci-deqm/source/pages/datax.md

 #### Get Data Requirements
 {:.no_toc}

-The DEQM Subscription Profile allows the subscriber to send a *DEQM Measure instance id*.
+The DEQM Subscription Profile allows the subscriber to send a *CQFM Measure instance id*.
 By invoking the $data-requirements operation (see above) on a subscriber’s Measure instance endpoint, the server can discover what data is needed to calculate by a subscriber for particular measure.
 This information is necessary to correctly trigger a notification when the requisite data is available.

 #### Measure Notifications
 {:.no_toc}